IntersectMBO/cardano-node-tests/CONTRIBUTING.md

 Run `pre-commit install` to set up git hook scripts that will check your changes before every commit.
 Alternatively, run `make lint` manually before pushing your changes.

 Follow the Google Python style guide but note that formatting is handled automatically by Black (through `pre-commit` command).

+## Roles and Responsibilities

+We maintain a [CODEOWNERS file](https://github.com/input-output-hk/cardano-node-tests/blob/master/.github/CODEOWNERS) which provides information who should review your code if it touches given projects.
+Note that you need to get approvals from all code owners (even though GitHub doesn't give a way to enforce it).